jplps/spectrum/README.md

 With React we at the edge of the componentization pattern.
 Responsable for the interface of the web & mobile system (all the listings, dashboards, etc, with HTML & CSS and more) with the user, it helps us deal with a lot.

 ## Check the app

+Now we may open two differents terminals, and this should get the app up and running

+		server/ $ yarn dev
+		web/ $ yarn start

 If all went well, see localhost:3000 in the browser.